 - 5.3.1 Forms such as checklists and worksheets may be developed to facilitate compliance with the SOPs and to ensure that policies are integrated into daily operations.
-Forms may be either controlled or non-controlled; - 5.3.2 Memos and guidance documents may be developed to provide guidance for the interpretation and implementation of the SOP; - 5.3.3 Memos and guidance documents will be made available to the Researchers and researcher sites as applicable; - 5.3.4 The qualified REB Office Personnel and/or REB Chair or designee will evaluate the need for new or revised forms, memos or guidance documents.
+Forms may be either controlled or non-controlled; - 5.3.2 Memos and guidance documents may be developed to provide guidance for the interpretation and implementation of the SOP; - 5.3.3 Memos and guidance documents will be made available to the Researchers and researcher sites as applicable; - 5.3.4 The REB SOP Committee will evaluate the need for new or revised forms, memos or guidance documents.